Cardiovascular Risk Prediction in Patients with Diabetes – When One Biomarker is Not Enough

 Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Diabetes and Cardiometabolic Disease, Heart Failure and Cardiomyopathies, Prevention, ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Statins, Acute Heart Failure, Heart Failure and Cardiac Biomarkers

-Keywords: Acute Coronary Syndrome, Adamantane, Atherosclerosis, Biological Markers, Body Mass Index, C-Reactive Protein, Cardiovascular Diseases, Diabetes Mellitus, Type 2, Dipeptides, Dipeptidyl-Peptidase IV Inhibitors, Endothelin-1, Heart Failure, Hemodynamics, Hypertrophy, Left Ventricular, Natriuretic Peptide, Brain, Peptide Fragments, Piperidines, Primary Prevention, Proteinuria, Risk Factors, Troponin T, Uracil, Diabetes Mellitus, Metabolic Syndrome X
+Keywords: Acute Coronary Syndrome, Adamantane, Atherosclerosis, Biomarkers, Body Mass Index, C-Reactive Protein, Cardiovascular Diseases, Diabetes Mellitus, Type 2, Dipeptides, Dipeptidyl-Peptidase IV Inhibitors, Endothelin-1, Heart Failure, Hemodynamics, Hypertrophy, Left Ventricular, Natriuretic Peptide, Brain, Peptide Fragments, Piperidines, Primary Prevention, Proteinuria, Risk Factors, Troponin T, Uracil, Diabetes Mellitus, Metabolic Syndrome

 < Back to Listings